 What causes the crystals to dislodge in the first place?
-“We don’t really know,” says Dr. Felipe Santos, an ear, nose, and throat specialist at Massachusetts Eye and Ear Infirmary and an instructor in otology and laryngology at Harvard Medical School.
+“We don’t really know,” says Dr. Felipe Santos, an ear, nose, and throat specialist at Massachusetts Eye and Ear Infirmary and an assistant professor in otology and laryngology at Harvard Medical School.
 “There seems to be an association in a percentage of patients with head trauma, but for the most part, we don’t know.”

 Once BPPV has been diagnosed (abnormal eye movements are a giveaway), a clinician will lead you through an exercise to move the crystals into another ear chamber where they’ll be absorbed by the body.
 Think of the exercise as one of those water-filled puzzles that you shake in order to move small beads from one place to another.
 Research has shown that the most successful of these moves is called the Epley maneuver.